Cardiff University2015 League Table Ranking 23

 - Cardiff is one of the most popular universities in the UK in terms of the number of UCAS applications received.
 Applications to place ratios vary depending on the course.

-- 94% per cent of 2010 Cardiff University graduates found a job or entered further study within six months of completing their studies.
+- In recent years, over 90%t of Cardiff University graduates find a job or enter further study within six months of completing their studies.

 - Modular system provides a large degree of flexibility and choice.